kizitonwose/colorpreference/README.md

 ## Extras

 If you want to use the inbuilt color picker in any activity as a simple color picker, you can use the `ColorDialog.Builder` class.
-A working sample is also included in the [sample](/sample/) module.
+A working sample is also included in the [sample][sample-url] module.

 ```java
 // The context shuould be an Activity which implements ColorDialog.OnColorSelectedListener